Some algebraic structures in KPZ universality: The Robinson-Schensted-Knuth correspondence

 Bearing in mind that permutations are identified with matrices whose entries are either $0$ or $1$ and no two $1$'s are in the same row or column (permutation matrices), one can see the $\rs$ correspondence as a bijection between permutation matrices and pairs of standard Young tableaux.
 Knuth's generalisation constituted in extending $\rs$ as a bijection between matrices with nonnegative integer entries and pairs of {\it seminstandard} Young tableaux.
 We can think of a matrix $W=(w^i_j)_{\substack{1\leq i\leq n\\1\leq j\leq N}}$, where $i$ indicates rows and $j$ columns, as a sequence of $n$ words

 with letters $1,2,...,N$, such that $w^i_j$ symbolises the number of letters $j$ in word $i$.
-Knuth's extension of $\rs$ correspondence, named Robinson-Schensted-Knuth ($\rsk$), runs via $\rs$-inserting the letters of words $w^1,w^2,...,w^N$ (in this order) with the letters of each word $w^i $ as in \eqref{word} being read from left to right.
+Knuth's extension of $\rs$ correspondence, named Robinson-Schensted-Knuth ($\rsk$), consists of inserting, via the $\rs$ row-insertion, the letters of words $w^1,w^2,...,w^n$ (in this order) with the letters of each word $w^i $ as in \eqref{word} being read from left to right.

 2mm {\bf Berenstein and Kirillov's $(max,+)$ formulation}.
 Berenstein and Kirillov \cite{BK95} adopted a different point of view of the $\rsk$ correspondence, which was to encode the combinatorial transformations via piecewise linear transformations.
-This is a particularly useful approach for applications in the probabilistic models we are interested in and we will now describe.
+This is a particularly useful approach for applications in the probabilistic models we are interested in and we will describe it now.
 The exposition here follows mainly the presentation in Noumi-Yamada \cite{NY04}.
 2mm Let us describe how the $P$ tableau is constructed.
 This is done by successive row insertions of words $w^1,w^2,...$ as described in the $\rs$ correspondence.
 Let us start by inserting $w^1$, that is the sequence of letters

 Since the letters in $w^1$ are ordered from smaller to larger, the insertion of $w^1$ will produce the one-row tableau

 2mm We note that we can identify the row of a tableau with words by reading the letters from left to right.
 In the case of $P_1$, the tableau can be identified with the single word (recall the notation introduced in \eqref{word})